About

 I designed a Self-Education Pathway–a mastery-based curriculum–to govern my study during incarceration.
 The pathway is not a reading list.
 It is a structured program that produces evidence of competence: written deliverables, research findings, professional documents, and product evaluations, each assessed against defined standards.

 The research foundation is a multi-year field study documenting how incarcerated people learn inside a federal facility.
 I am a member of the population I am studying.
-The research follows a structured protocol separating observation from interpretation, and it feeds directly into Unfettered’s product development.
+The research follows a structured protocol that separates observation from interpretation and feeds directly into Unfettered’s product development.

 The second priority is artificial intelligence literacy, demonstrated through four applied domains: carceral education, legal guidance, construction safety, and product evaluation.
 The objective is not to survey the field but to build the transferable skill of evaluating where AI creates genuine value across industries.